wtwingate/lectionary-django/README.md

 # lectionary

-Website for the Anglican lectionary.
+Website for the Anglican lectionary